-Our business, financial condition or results of operations could be materially adversely affected by any of these risks.
-The trading price of our securities could decline due to any of these risks, and you may lose part or all of your investment.
+Investing in our common stock involves a high degree of risk.
+You should carefully consider the risks described below and in the documents incorporated by reference in this prospectus supplement and the accompanying prospectus, as well as other information we include or incorporate by reference into this prospectus supplement and the accompanying prospectus supplement, before making an investment decision.
+Our business, financial condition or results of operations could be materially adversely affected by the materialization of any of these risks.
+The trading price of our securities could decline due to the materialization of any of these risks, and you may lose all or part of your investment.
 This prospectus supplement, the accompanying prospectus and the incorporated documents also contain forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks mentioned below.
-Forward-looking statements included in this prospectus supplement are based on information available to us on the date hereof, and all forward-looking statements in documents incorporated by reference are based on information available to us as of the date of such documents.
-We disclaim any intent to update any forward-looking statements.
+Actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks described below and in the documents incorporated herein by reference, including (i) our Annual Report on Form 10-K for the year ended December 31, 2012, (ii) our Quarterly Report on Form 10-Q for the quarter ended September 30, 2013 and (iii) other documents we file with the SEC that are deemed incorporated by reference into this prospectus.